Currently accepting applications for Fall 2014

 Offered annually, the Albert W. Dent Graduate Student Scholarship is designated for minority students enrolled in their final year of a healthcare management graduate program.
 Each scholarship is worth $5,000.
 Between the Dent and the McGaw scholarships, ACHE awards up to 20 scholarships each year.

 Offered annually, the Foster G. McGaw Graduate Student Scholarship is designated for students enrolled in their final year of a healthcare management graduate program.
 Each scholarship is worth $5,000.
-Between the McGaw and Dent scholarships, ACHE awards up to 20 scholarships each year.

 The HPA department has a close connection with several branches of the military, and we have worked closely with students who qualify for waivers and stipends to ensure the process is smooth.